Probate Q&A Series

 Detailed Answer

 When someone dies without a valid will in North Carolina, heirs must open an intestate estate and appoint an administrator to manage assets and pay debts.
-You qualify as administrator if you are at least 18, a U.S. citizen or lawful resident, and you have no felony convictions.
-Under N.C.G.S. § 28A-2-1, the law gives a surviving spouse first priority, then children, parents, siblings, and other relatives.
+You qualify as administrator if you are at least 18, and you are not disqualified under North Carolina law.
+Under N.C.G.S. § 28A-2-1, the law gives a surviving spouse first priority, then any devisee, then any heir, then the next of kin, then creditors, and others as provided by statute.

 Step 1: File a Petition.
-You start by filing a Petition for Determination of Intestacy and Appointment of Personal Representative with the Clerk of Superior Court in the county where the decedent lived.
-Attach the death certificate and a list of known heirs.
-You file this petition under N.C.G.S. § 28A-2-2.
+You start by applying for letters of administration with the Clerk of Superior Court in the county where the decedent lived.
+Attach the death certificate and provide information about the decedent’s heirs.
+You file this application under N.C.G.S. § 28A-4-1.

 Step 2: Provide Notice.
-After you file, give each heir notice by certified mail as required by N.C.G.S. § 28A-2-3.
-Publish a notice to creditors in a local newspaper.
-This step lets unknown heirs or creditors learn about the proceedings.
+After you qualify, publish a notice to creditors in a newspaper qualified for legal advertising in the county as required by North Carolina law.
+This step lets creditors learn about the proceedings.

 Step 3: Obtain Letters of Administration.
-Once the court approves your petition and you post any required bond, the clerk issues Letters of Administration.
+Once the clerk approves your application and you post any required bond, the clerk issues Letters of Administration.
 These letters let you collect assets, settle debts, manage estate property, and distribute remaining funds to heirs.

 Step 4: Administer the Estate.
-You must file an inventory within 90 days of appointment under N.C.G.S. § 28A-13.
-You also publish notice to creditors and wait at least 90 days from the first publication before you distribute any assets.
+You must file an inventory within 3 months of appointment under N.C.G.S. § 28A-13-3.
+You also publish notice to creditors and generally wait at least 3 months from the first publication before paying claims that are not otherwise barred.
 During administration, you collect assets, pay valid debts and taxes, and manage estate property.

 Step 5: Close the Estate.
-After you pay debts and taxes, you file a petition for discharge.
-The court reviews your final accounting and, if it finds your work proper, discharges you and closes the estate.
+After you pay debts and taxes, you file a final account.
+The clerk reviews your final accounting and, if it finds your work proper, discharges you and closes the estate.

 Key Points to Remember